 Why cruise Northern Europe

-Cruises to Northern Europe are unique and varied, offering spectacular scenery, a rich and colourful heritage and history, and thriving cities.
-Bucket-list sailings include the Unesco-protected Norwegian fjords – the majestic mountains, cascading waterfalls and deep blue waters of which are best captured by cruise ship – along with cruises to Iceland, a country famed for its dramatic volcanic scenery, hot springs and spouting geysers.
+Northern Europe cruises are unique and varied, offering spectacular scenery, rich and colourful heritage and history, and thriving cities.
+Bucket-list sailings include the Unesco-protected Norwegian fjords – the majestic mountains, cascading waterfalls and deep blue waters which are best captured by cruise ships – along with cruises to Iceland, a country famed for its dramatic volcanic scenery, hot springs and spouting geysers.
 Alternatively, you could take in Scandinavia and the Baltics’ must-see cities.
-Discover the royal palaces in St Petersburg and Stockholm, explore Tallinn’s medieval old town or cycle round Amsterdam’s picturesque canals.
+Discover the royal palaces in St Petersburg and Stockholm, explore Tallinn’s medieval old town or cycle around Amsterdam’s picturesque canals.
 With no-fly cruises operating from UK ports including Southampton and Tilbury, Northern Europe itineraries are also ideal for those looking for a hassle- and stress-free cruise holiday.

 Also known as the land of fire and ice, Iceland’s rugged volcanic landscape and natural beauty offer the perfect escape for adventurous cruisers.
-The colourful city of Reykjavik, the world’s most northernmost capital, offers world-class museums, galleries and cuisine.
+The colourful city of Reykjavik, the world’s northernmost capital, offers world-class museums, galleries and cuisine.
 No cruise to Iceland is complete without a trip to the Blue Lagoon, a steaming pool of geothermally heated water.
 Carry on round the Golden Circle and you’ll find the geysers – hot springs located on active volcanic terrain in the southwest of the country.
-Nature lovers will be in their element, with bird- and whale-watching opportunities available around the coast.
+Nature lovers will be in their element on Northern Europe cruises, with bird- and whale-watching opportunities available around the coast.

-Norway is just a day’s sailing from the UK, but yet its spectacular scenery makes it seem like a world away.
+Norway is just a day’s sailing from the UK, yet its spectacular scenery makes it seem like a world away.
 Norway’s cruise ports include Stavanger in the south up to Tromsø and Kirkenes, inside the Arctic Circle.
-Norwegian cruise line Hurtigruten offers a daily coastal service making 34 port calls, while new environmentally-friendly cruise line Havila Voyages will also operate along the iconic coastal route from Bergen to Kirkenes when it launches in 2021.
+Norwegian cruise line Hurtigruten offers a daily coastal service making 34 port calls, while the new environmentally-friendly cruise line Havila Voyages will also operate along the iconic coastal route from Bergen to Kirkenes when it launches in 2021.
 Bergen, Norway’s former capital, is a popular port of call on cruises around Northern Europe, along with Geiranger, renowned for its sheer waterfalls and snowcapped mountains.
 Visitors to Flåm will also enjoy the famed scenic railway journey, a two-hour trip that takes you through some of the country’s most beautiful mountain scenery.
 Explore the best cruise deals to Norway.

 St Petersburg, Russia

 People who have visited Tallinn on a cruise around Northern Europe will know that the Baltic city is so much more than cheap beer and a lively hen and stag do scene.
 Having been untouched by war, the medieval old town remains beautifully preserved and can easily be explored in a day if you don’t have long in the city.
 Fairy-tale towers, mighty walls, beautiful churches and grand palaces await.

 Amsterdam is a place that you can visit time and time again and still never tire, offering so many extraordinary things to see and do off of a Northern Europe cruise.
 The creative and rebellious city is a wonderful mix of old and new, with modern galleries, world-class contemporary restaurants and hipster cafés intermixed with gabled mansions, Golden Age artwork and traditional concert halls.

 This canyon-like wonder is considered one of nature’s great masterpieces and it’s not hard to see why.
 Sailing into the picturesque Norwegian port, cruisers will spy the famous Seven Sisters Waterfall, more than 100ft tall.
-Shore excursions typically include a panoramic drive up to the famous Eagle’s Nest viewpoint, 2,000 feet above the fjord.
+Northern Europe cruise excursions typically include a panoramic drive up to the famous Eagle’s Nest viewpoint, 2,000 feet above the fjord.
 Geiranger is also a hiker’s delight, with plenty of pathways lined with cascading falls, a must-see on Northern Europe cruises.

 Best cruising experiences in Northern Europe